 Knowing what you need to do from the start can save a lot of questions and delays later down the line.

-Now that you know a little more about small business funding and grants in the USA, let’s see what support is available!
+Now that you know a little more about small business startup funding organizations and grants in the USA, let’s see what support is available!

 1. Charity-based grants in the USA